 You have expertise that other people are interested in.
 (You couldn't be in business if you didn't.)
 Why not share that expertise and promote your business at the same time?

 For example, a local carpet company advertises a free seminar on installation techniques for a type of laminate flooring.
 Participants not only learn how to install this type of flooring themselves but are offered special discount prices if they wish to purchase laminate flooring.
 Another local retailer who sells goods made of stained glass offers courses on working with stained glass on-site.

 If there's no direct tie-in to your product or service, you can still give a presentation on a related topic.
 Nursery people or horticulturalists, for instance, often give demonstrations on topics such as tree-pruning, or slideshows of famous gardens they've visited.

 If it's not feasible to present the seminar at your site, because you're a home-based business or just don't have the facilities you would need, arrange to give the seminar elsewhere.
-Many government-sponsored organizations, such as Business Service Centres, Economic Development Centres, and non-profit programs are always looking for experienced business people who are willing to give presentations.
+Many government-sponsored organizations and non-profit programs are always looking for experienced business people who are willing to give presentations.